connexcs/docs/carriers.md

 The brief description of fields present in the above form, is given below:

-**Carrier Name:** Users will add the “Customer Name” in the name text field.
+**Carrier Name:** Users will add the "Customer Name" in the name text field.

-**Channels:** Users will add the “Channels” in the digits, only.
+**Channels:** Users will add the "Channels" in the digits, only.

-**CPS:** Users will add the “CPS” in the text field but in digits, only.
+**CPS:** Users will add the "CPS" in the text field but in digits, only.

-**PayPal Email:** Users will add the “PayPal Email” of the **Carrier.**
+**PayPal Email:** Users will add the "PayPal Email" of the **Carrier.**

-**Website:** “Website” shall also be added by the users.
+**Website:** "Website" shall also be added by the users.

 **Portal URL:** Portal URL shall be added by the users in the given text field.

-**Portal Username:** “Portal Username” shall also be written in the text field by the user.
+**Portal Username:** "Portal Username" shall also be written in the text field by the user.

-**Portal Password:** “Portal Password” will also be a requirement.
+**Portal Password:** "Portal Password" will also be a requirement.

-**Portal Access:** Users will select the “Portal Access” option from dropdown menu either as Yes or No.
+**Portal Access:** Users will select the "Portal Access" option from dropdown menu either as Yes or No.

-**Status:** Users will set/select the “Status” of the **Carrier.** Status dropdown menu options are:
+**Status:** Users will set/select the "Status" of the **Carrier.** Status dropdown menu options are:

 1. Active
 2. Inactive
 3. Pending Approval

-**Currency:** Users will set the “Currency” from the dropdown menu options.
+**Currency:** Users will set the "Currency" from the dropdown menu options.

-**Address:** Users will write the “Address” of the **Carrier.** Users will add two addresses with country and postcode.
+**Address:** Users will write the "Address" of the **Carrier.** Users will add two addresses with country and postcode.

-**Pre Ring Timeout and Post Ring Timeout:** Users will set the “Pre Ring Timeout” and “Post Ring Timeout” in the given text fields.
+**Pre Ring Timeout and Post Ring Timeout:** Users will set the "Pre Ring Timeout" and "Post Ring Timeout" in the given text fields.

 ### Deleting Carriers